Racing Gear Oil

 Can you use regular motor oil instead of gear oil for lubrication?

-No. The gearbox in your racing engine requires a high viscosity oil that's specially formulated to lubricate your gears so they work together under pressure.
+No, you cannot use regular motor oil instead of gear oil for lubrication.
+The gearbox in your racing engine requires a high viscosity oil that’s specially formulated to lubricate your gears so they work together under pressure.
 Regular motor oil does not have a high enough viscosity to perform this duty.

 How can you tell if your gear oil needs to be changed?